ayobo1/Reverse-Engineering-Whoop-4.0/README.md

 # Reverse Engineering Whoop 4.0

 The **Whoop 4.0** is a fitness band that requires a subscription to use.
-This project explores ways to utilize the device **without a subscription** by analyzing packet data, reverse-engineering the checksum, and experimenting with Bluetooth communication.
+This project is just my documentation of reverse engineering it and working on an actual mobile app.

 ---